nais/doc/docs/explanation/naisdevice.md

-# naisdevice
+# Naisdevice

-naisdevice is a mechanism provided by NAIS, that lets you connect to services not available on the public internet from your machine.
+Naisdevice is a mechanism provided by NAIS, that lets you connect to services not available on the public internet from your machine.

 Examples of such services are: